-The Dunes Trail along the foreshore at Opotiki in the Bay of Plenty is one of the easiest and most scenic coastal trails in the country.
+The Dunes Trail along the foreshore at Opotiki in the Bay of Plenty is one of the easiest and most scenic coastal rides in the country.
 Starting just back from the foreshore in town it has an epic start by crossing a massive trail-specific suspension bridge flanked by ornate and colourful cultural carvings.
 Once across the bridge the trail just seems to float like a boat on the rolling dunes heading eastward along the shoreline.

 The ocean views are endless, steaming White Island lies not far offshore and there are dark green mountains are in the distance.
 There are plenty of cultural sites to experience, sandy boardwalks to cross and beach shelters to grab an ice cream from before sitting and watching the waves roll in.

 While this South Island West Coast Wilderness trail is often thought of as a slice of inland wilderness, the coastal sections are just as gorgeous.
-The Greymouth stretch wraps around the port, takes in the giant disused shipping cranes and has a lookout from which to watch fishing boats come over the notorious Grey Bar before following the coastal edge.
+The coastal rides Greymouth stretch wraps around the port, takes in the giant disused shipping cranes and has a lookout from which to watch fishing boats come over the notorious Grey Bar before following the coastal edge.

 The southern section heading south to Hokitika has a remote feel as it runs straight on top of a historic railway line that also follows the coastline.
 Here there are wetlands to watch, sandflies to swat and sunsets to seek.